-Caseville’s Cheeseburger in Caseville festival kicks off today.
+If you are from Southeast Michigan, Caseville’s Cheeseburger in Caseville festival kicks a great final fling of the season.
 The festival is late summer, a fun-filled family event with plenty to do and see.
-However, there is only so much grass skirt, trinket stands, and cheeseburgers that one can handle for the multi-weekend event in Caseville Mi.
+However, there is only so many grass skirt, trinket stands, and cheeseburgers that one can handle for the multi-weekend event in Caseville, Mi.
 So what else is there to do in Michigan’s Upper Thumb?
-Here are some suggestions if you, or more likely the kids, have had enough fun with the parrot head life.
+Here are some suggestions if you, or the kids, have had enough fun with the parrot head life.

 #1 Tour a Michigan Wind Farm

 The entire Thumb is a recognized regional leader in renewable energy.
-During festivals and special events, DTE may offer tours of local wind farms.
-Watch for schedules in festival events and get a chance to get up close to these huge wind turbines.
+In addition, DTE may offer tours of local wind farms during festivals and special events.
+Watch for schedules in festival events and get a chance to get up close to these enormous wind turbines.
 Alternatively, you can check out our Michigan Wind Farm Map to see where local wind farms are in your area.

 This summer, a tour boat cruises the southern shore of Saginaw Bay.
 This summer, the 50-foot “Lady of the Lakes” operated by Captain Tom of Explorer Charters Cruises will have several cruising options.
-Explorer Charters offers a 2.5-hour sunset trip around the Caseville area as well as a 5-hour picnic trip out around Charity and Gravelly Shoals lights.
-This is a great opportunity to get a different perspective from the water and visit an island that few have ventured.
+In addition, explorer Charters offers a 2.5-hour sunset trip around the Caseville area and a 5-hour picnic trip out around Charity and Gravelly Shoals lights.
+This is an excellent opportunity to get a different perspective from the water and visit an island that few have ventured.